juntaoy/universal-anaphora-scorer/README.md

 in the key and response:
 * We first align the mentions based on the exact matching to exclude them from partial matching step.
 * To align the remaining mentions, we first compute the recall (the precision will always be 100% according to our definition of partial matching) between all the mention pairs between key and response
-* The recalls are then used with the Kuhn-Munkres algorithm Kuhn (1955); Munkres (1957) to find the best alignment between those mentions.
+* The recalls are then used with the Kuhn-Munkres algorithm [Kuhn, 1955; Munkres, 1957] to find the best alignment between those mentions.

 To perform evaluation with partial mention matching using our default method, add one `-p` or `--partial-match` options to the input arguments.
 For instance, the following command reports the CoNLL evaluation metrics using default partial mention method: